Market research definition

 Quantitative research methods include:

-How to conduct primary research
+How to do market research (primary data)

 Step 1: Identify your research topic

 Research topics could include:

 - Product features